3 DAY OR 4 DAY HELLS CANYON RAFTING TRIPS

 - Explore the wilderness and find wildlife like bald eagles, bighorn sheep, otters, mountain goats, deer, elk, brown and cinnamon bears, and more

 - Find trout, sturgeon, catfish, and small-mouth bass on your fishing adventures

 - Learn about Hells Canyon’s history through pictographs, petroglyphs, and rock shelters dating back thousands of years ago

-- We take care of everything–all you have to do is relax and enjoy
+- We take care of everything–all you have to do is relax and enjoy the vacation

 - Sleep on luxurious sleeping pads beneath the starry night sky

 - Trip starts and ends in Cambridge, ID